of Dispensationalism in the Ante-Nicene Period

 IT IS POSSIBLE to find in the writings of the Fathers divisions of human history based on God’s dealings with mankind.
 These are systems based not on an arbitrary division of human existence into predetermined chronological ages, as C. Norman Kraus charges, but on God’s program for humanity within the context of salvation.
 The early church fathers recognized that at various times the method of God’s dealings with men and the content of the divine revelation to them had undergone change to counteract the creature’s failure and to facilitate his approach in obedience to God.
 Yet these Fathers saw but one basis throughout human history for man’s justification before God: faith in Jesus’ sacrificial death on the cross.

-Among those whose doctrine of ages and dispensations has survived from the ante-Nicene period are Justin Martyr, Irenaeus, Tertullian, Methodius, and to a minor degree Victorinus of Petau.
+Among those whose doctrine of ages and dispensations has survived from the ante-Nicene period are Justin Martyr, Irenaeus, Tertullian, Methodius, and to a minor degree Victorinus of Pettau.
 This study will focus on Justin and Irenaeus, with occasional references to Tertullian and Methodius as appropriate.
-The dispensational outline found in Victorinus of Petau is similar to the others (see Appendix A), but the absence of detail in his scheme makes meaningful evaluation of it virtually impossible.
+The dispensational outline found in Victorinus of Pettau is similar to the others (see Appendix A), but the absence of detail in his scheme makes meaningful evaluation of it virtually impossible.

 The Early Concept of Ages and Dispensations